 1979 Covina California

 But now, Cancer, you raised your ugly head to make me sick again after all these years of leaving you behind.
-I recognized you in your new disguise and I'm not afraid of you anymore.
+I recognized you in your new disguise even though the doctors had not told me yet, and I'm not afraid of you anymore.
 Go ahead, Cancer, I know you are going to do your thing.
 But, I'm not cringing.
 I'm not wishing I could run away.
 I'm not giving up!
 I'm going to live my life as fully as possible whether you are in it or not.
 Because there's one thing I learned on my own Cancer.
 There's one thing I learned how to do by myself.
 And that is to face you down and take up the challenge, and fight the good fight and keep on going and do the best I can to cherish each moment, whether dark or light.
-Because they are my moments and no one, not even you, Cancer, can take that away from me!
+Because they are MY moments and no one, not even you, Cancer, can take that away from me!

 Written and copyright by Elizabeth Munroz